Services for Federal Sex Offense Cases

 A “sexually dangerous person” is defined as a “person who has engaged or attempted to engage in sexually violent conduct or child molestation” and who “suffers from a serious mental illness, abnormality, or disorder as a result of which he would have serious difficulty in refraining from sexually violent conduct or child molestation if released.”
 18 U.S.C. § 4247(a)(5) & (6).
 This definition is sufficiently broad to raise concerns as to how many may one day be swept in to indefinite civil commitment.

-Bruce Cameron, LPC-S has years of experience working inside the federal institutions and can help you keep yourself or loved ones out of prison.
-Contact him at 214-431-2032 for more information.
+Our team has years of experience working inside the federal institutions and can help you keep yourself or loved ones out of prison.
+Contact us at 214-431-2032 for more information.

 Latest posts by Bruce Cameron (see all)